sagemath/git-developer-guide/_sources/trac.txt

 Reporting bugs
 ==============

-"The first step is admitting you have a problem."

 If you think you have found a bug in Sage, you should first search through the following Google groups for postings related to your possible bug: